-The following information is provided for individuals who are interested in studying for the following courses at the University of South Wales:
+The following information is provided for those who are interested in studying an undergraduate nursing course at USW:

-This guidance will assist you as you prepare to apply for these courses and will outline to you how your application will be assessed, what will be expected of you and what you can expect from the University.
-The specific information included will assist you in:
+This guidance will assist you as you prepare to apply for these courses and will outline how your application will be assessed, what will be expected of you and what you can expect from the University.

-For the courses mentioned above this research is crucial as you will need to prove to us during the application process why you think we should progress your application once it has been submitted.
-As we assess your application we will be looking for evidence that demonstrates that you have a clear understanding of the course you’ve applied for and are able to convince those that are reviewing your application that your motivations for studying a particular course are based on thorough research and knowledge of the subject.
+We will be looking for evidence that demonstrates that you have a clear understanding of the course you’ve applied for and are able to convince those reviewing your application that your motivations for studying a particular course are based on thorough research and knowledge of the subject.

-The University’s Enquiries & Admissions Team manages all undergraduate applications.
-Your application will be assessed against the course entry criteria stated on the website and is checked to ensure that you have adhered to all of the points above.
+Your application is assessed against the course entry criteria stated on the website and is checked to ensure that you have adhered to all of the points above.
 You should also consider the following:

 We require you to confirm by e-mail that you are accepting the interview, stating your full name, the course applied for, and the date and time of the interview.
 Failure to reply to an interview invitation within the time specified will result in your application being withdrawn and your interview cancelled.